Om-Prakash-Verma/AetherSchedule/README.md

 ```

 ### 4. Run the Development Server
 This single command handles everything.
-It will first **synchronize your database schema** and then concurrently start the Hono API backend and the Vite frontend development server.
+It will first **synchronize your database schema**, **seed it with demo data** (if empty), and then concurrently start the Hono API backend and the Vite frontend development server.

 ```bash
 npm run dev